- Oops!Something went wrong.Please try again later.

-RADNOR, Pa., Nov.
-20, 2019 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP reminds iRobot Corporation (Nasdaq: IRBT) (“iRobot”) investors that the firm has filed a securities fraud class action lawsuit in the United States District Court for the Southern District of New York against iRobot on behalf of those who purchased or otherwise acquired iRobot stock between November 21, 2016 and October 22, 2019, inclusive (the “Class Period”).
+The law firm of Kessler Topaz Meltzer & Check, LLP announces that a securities fraud class action lawsuit has been filed in the United States District Court for the District of Maryland against Emergent BioSolutions Inc. (NYSE: EBS) ("Emergent") on behalf of those who purchased or acquired Emergent common stock between July 6, 2020 and March 31, 2021, inclusive (the "Class Period").

-iRobot investors may, no later than December 23, 2019, seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, or other counsel, or may choose to do nothing and remain an absent class member.
+Emergent investors may, no later than June 18, 2021, seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, LLP or other counsel, or may choose to do nothing and remain an absent class member.
 A lead plaintiff is a representative party who acts on behalf of all class members in directing the litigation.
 In order to be appointed as a lead plaintiff, the Court must determine that the class member’s claim is typical of the claims of other class members, and that the class member will adequately represent the class.
 Your ability to share in any recovery is not affected by the decision of whether or not to serve as a lead plaintiff.

 Kessler Topaz Meltzer & Check, LLP